 You Gotta Know These Revolutionary War Battles

-- Ticonderoga (May 10, 1775) Ticonderoga was a small but symbolic victory for the American forces led by Ethan Allen and Benedict Arnold.
+- Ticonderoga (May 10, 1775): A small but symbolic victory for the American forces led by Ethan Allen and Benedict Arnold.
 The Green Mountain Boys captured Fort Ticonderoga on Lake Champlain from the British and transported its cannons to Boston.

-- Quebec (December 31, 1775) The Battle of Quebec was the culmination of a failed invasion of Canada by American colonists.
+- Quebec (December 31, 1775): The culmination of a failed invasion of Canada by American colonists.
 In a blinding snowstorm, the American general Richard Montgomery was killed in battle, Benedict Arnold was wounded, and Daniel Morgan was captured.

-- Trenton (December 26, 1776) The Battle of Trenton occurred early in the morning after George Washington’s crossing of the Delaware River on Christmas night.
-The Hessians, under the command of Johann Rall, were surprised and about two-thirds of them were captured.
+- Trenton (December 26, 1776): Occurred early in the morning after George Washington’s crossing of the Delaware River on Christmas night.
+The Hessians, under the command of Johann Rall, were surprised and about two thirds of them were captured.

-- Saratoga (ended October 17, 1777) The Saratoga Campaign was the major turning point of the American Revolution because the American victory led France to join the war.
+- Saratoga (ended October 17, 1777): The major turning point of the American Revolution because the American victory led France to join the war.
 British General John Burgoyne led an invasion into New York from Canada with hopes of meeting another British army and splitting the American colonies.
 The final surrender was preceded by battles at Freeman’s Farm and Bemis Heights.
 Horatio Gates led the American forces.

-- Monmouth (June 28, 1778) Monmouth was the last major battle of the Northern theater of the war, and its outcome was inconclusive.
+- Monmouth (June 28, 1778): The last major battle of the Northern theater of the war; its outcome was inconclusive.
 American general Charles Lee was court-martialed for his actions at Monmouth.
 Molly Pitcher became famous for fighting in this battle in place of her husband.

-- Camden (August 16, 1780) The American defeat at Camden was part of the British “southern strategy,” which included the earlier capture of Charleston and Savannah.
+- Camden (August 16, 1780): The American defeat was part of the British “southern strategy,” which included the earlier capture of Charleston and Savannah.
 Charles Cornwallis inflicted a humiliating defeat on the forces of Horatio Gates.

-- Cowpens (January 17, 1781) The Battle of Cowpens was a turning point in the American recapture of South Carolina.
+- Cowpens (January 17, 1781): A turning point in the American recapture of South Carolina.
 Daniel Morgan commanded the Continentals and Banastre Tarleton led the British.
 The Battle was fought between the Pacolet and Broad Rivers.